malcom-mo/dkic/README.md

 These providers trivially have the power to do man-in-the-middle attacks.

-This repo showcases a system to prevent such attacks.
+This repository showcases a system to prevent such attacks.
 Partially (re-)implementing a [CCS 2022 paper](https://arxiv.org/pdf/2209.01541), it consists of
 1. a tool to sign HTML pages using a separate long-term key,
 2. a browser extension to verify HTML pages against the domain owner's long-term key.